 The Equinox (see full specs) features a variable magnification, with the user able to easily adjust the magnification from 1 to 3 power.
 The Equinox features ambidextrous, easy controls, which are centered on the top of the monocular.
 Everything is a simple push button design, including the magnification.
 The Equinox is even equipped with a Picatinny rail for the adding any additional accessories.

 The Equinox already comes equipped with a built-in infrared illuminator to aid in seeing during the darkest of nights.
 The device is capable of throwing light out to 500 feet and increasing the range significantly.
 The Equinox can be mounted to a tripod for more stable viewing, and provides excellent optical clarity due to its multi-coated lenses.
-Priced to move at a hair of 200 dollars the Equinox is one of the best gen 1 night vision monoculars period.
+Priced to move, the Equinox is one of the best gen 1 night vision monoculars period.

 Night Owl Optics Xgen 2.1 X